 What is Consent Belongs Here?

 Consent Belongs Here is Nipissing University’s campaign to end sexual violence through education, prevention and outreach.
 The hashtag #nuconsentculture is included as a symbol to start a campus-wide conversation around preventing sexual violence.
 Throughout the year, Consent Belongs Here will be organizing events and initiatives on campus focused on sexual violence prevention and education.
-You can find out what events are hosted by SVPE by looking for the Consent Belongs Here logo or the Consent Crew Logo.
+You can find out what events are hosted by SVPE by looking for the Consent Belongs Here logo.